Renault Symbol: Facelift

 In the first quarter of 2017, it was facelifted, receiving design modifications to the front with LED daytime running lights and more significantly to the rear design with a new trunk and new taillights, but also to the interior including a new 3-spoke steering wheel with the horn, in Turkey (and nearby export markets) and, as well, in Chile.
 An important addition is the Dacia Easy-R automated manual transmission.

 The facelifted model is slightly different in terms of design and even equipment from the Renault Logan offered in the rest of Latin America.

-The facelifted Symbol is not sold in Mexico, leaving Renault without a saloon in the Mexican market until its reintroduction in 2024.
+The facelifted Symbol is not sold in Mexico, leaving Renault without a saloon in the Mexican market until the Arkana replaced it.

 Other markets

 Sales in Iran starts on August 2015.
 Also in the first quarter of 2017, the updated version was launched in several Persian Gulf states, such as Saudi Arabia, the United Arab Emirates, and Qatar.